Things to Know Before You Visit Madagascar

 For instance, like everything else in Madagascar, the restaurant service can be a little ‘relaxed’, so don’t be surprised if your starter arrives after your main, or if you’re in a big group, you’re getting your starter when everyone else has finished.

 It can be frustrating, especially when you’re getting hangry.
-Instead of getting annoyed at your waiter/waitress, check on the food and be firm, but keep calm and take it as part of the experience and remember how privileged you are.
+Instead of getting annoyed at your waiter/waitress (or tour leader), check on the food and be firm, but keep calm and take it as part of the experience and remember how privileged you are.
 Your food will arrive… eventually.

 Madagascar